zeerorg/Example-ethereum/README.md

 ## Tips:
 1. Decrease the cost of gas to lower value (maybe 20) in ganache.
+2. Increase the gas limit if you are having running out of gas error.

 ## New web3 (4.0.0) api
 The web3 python api was recently updated to match the web3 json api, this broke some things in the current project.